Web vs Native App Push Notifications for eCommerce

 Push notifications are rocket fuel for countless eCommerce businesses.

-But, there are two distinct types: web push notifications and native app notifications.
+But, there are two distinct types: web push notifications and native app push notifications.

 Which is best?

-Native app push notifications are much better than web notifications for eCommerce.
+Native app push notifications are much better than web push notifications for eCommerce.

-Web vs Native App Notifications: The Key Differences
+Web vs Native App Push Notifications: The Key Differences

-The term 'push notification' can be a bit ambiguous because there are two distinct flavours:
+The term 'push notification' can be ambiguous, because there are two distinct types:

-Native app notifications are sent (to state the obvious) from a native iOS or Android app installed on a user's device.
+Native app notifications are sent from a native iOS or Android app.

-They're sent via the native infrastructure of the operating system, and can be highly personalized, content rich, and tightly integrated with device features like vibrations and sound settings.
+They're sent using the native infrastructure of the operating system, and can be highly personalized, content rich, and tightly integrated with device features like vibrations and sound settings.

-Web notifications are sent using web browser infrastructure like service workers
+Web notifications are sent using the web browser’s infrastructure.

-They do not require any kind of specific installation (except on iOS) but the user must give their permission when they're on your site.
+They do not require any kind of specific installation (except for sending mobile web push notifications to iPhone users), but the user must give their permission when they're on your site.

 One advantage of web push is that they can be sent through both desktop and mobile browsers, but on mobile they lack the flexibility and UX of native notifications.

-Now let's go into the 8 key reasons why native push notifications win.
+Now let's go deeper into the key reasons why native push notifications are better than web push.

-3 Key Reasons why Native App Notifications are Superior for eCommerce
+3 Reasons Why Native App Notifications Are Superior for eCommerce

-We’re going to give you 3 key reasons why all eCommerce brands should prioritize native app notifications.
+There are three key reasons why all eCommerce brands should prioritize native app push notifications before web push.

 1: Native App Notifications Have Much Higher Opt-In Rates